poojak-cuelogic/blog-exercise/README.md

 A Blog built using bootstrap3, HTML5, less css blog front-end.
 Has the following:

-  - Guest article listing
+  - Article listing

-  - Guest article detail
+  - Article detail

-  - Admin login

-  - Admin article listing

-  - Admin article crud
+  - Login